Average entropy of Gaussian mixtures: Introduction

-A Gaussian mixture probability density on $\mathbb R^n$ is a function of the form $f(x)=\sum_{i=1}^q p_i g_{w_i,K_i}(x)$, where $q$ is some integer, the $p_i$ are probabilities, and $g_{w,K}$ stands for the Gaussian distribution $g_{w,K}(x) = (2\pi)^{-\frac n2}(\det K)^{-\frac12} \exp [-\frac12(x-w)^T K^{-1}(x-w) ]$, with $x,w\in\mathbb R^n$.
-In words, the density $f(x)$ is built as a weighted average of $q$ different $n$-dimensional Gaussian distributions.
-A mixture like this occurs when one stochastic process, with probability mass function $p_1,\ldots,p_q$ determines which distribution is chosen for~$x$.
 Analytically computing or estimating the differential entropy of a Gaussian mixture is a difficult problem.
-The differential entropy of a continuous variable $X\in\cal X$, $X\sim f$ is defined as $h(X)=-\int_{\cal X} f(x)\ln f(x) {\rm d}x$ \cite{cover}.
+The differential entropy of a continuous variable $X\in\cal X$, $X f$ is defined as $h(X)=-\int_{\cal X} f(x)\ln f(x) {\rm d}x$ \cite{cover}.
 In the special case of a single Gaussian component ($q=1$), the integral can be computed analytically, yielding $\frac n2\ln 2\pi e +\frac12\ln \det K$.
 In \cite{q2}, the authors study the case of $q=2$, $n=1$, and $w_1=-w_2$, where a numerical approximation for this case is obtained.
-It is a known fact that given second moment of a random variable, the distribution with maximum entropy is the Gaussian distribution \cite{cover}.
+It is a known fact that given the second moment of a random variable, the distribution with maximum entropy is the Gaussian distribution~\cite{cover}.
 That is, we can easily obtain a loose upper bound for the differential entropy of a Gaussian mixture given by \cite{bound2}:

-where $\Sigma$ is given by:
+where $\Sigma$ is given by

 A sequence of maximum entropy upper bounds for the differential entropy was obtained in \cite{bound}, most notably the Laplacian upper bound, which is tighter than the Gaussian upper abound in some cases.
 However, it has no closed-form expression.
 Another way of approximating the differential entropy is by replacing the density inside the logarithm by a single Gaussian $\bar f$ with covariance and mean identical to the mixture.
 This leads to an exact expression in terms of the relative entropy,